 Every year, 1.3 billion tons of food ends up in the trash.
 That’s 1/3 of the world’s yearly food production.
 All of that food waste is having a damaging impact on the environment, as explained in the following video, which also suggests ways that we can all work together to help reduce the amount of food that we throw away:

 The Reduce/Reuse/Redistribute philosophy is perfect for those looking to have that little bit less of an impact on our environment.
 However, there is more that you can do.
 Certain foods cause a high impact on the environment.
 If you’re trying to live green, consider limiting your intake of them or even try removing them from your diet completely.

 7 foods with high environmental impacts

 1. Meat, fish, and dairy

 You might think that the biggest contributor to CO2 emissions would be from transport such as cars or lorries.
 You’d be wrong.
 In fact, animal agriculture counts for about 50% of the world’s total emissions.
-Some of the highest contributors are cows and sheep as the demand for beef, lamb, and dairy products are so high.
+Some of the highest contributors are cows and sheep as the demand for beef, lamb, and dairy products is so high.

 Ocean fishing is another part of farming that is causing damage to our planet.
 When nets are pulled in, they don’t just contain the types of fish that the fishermen are after, but also non-edible creatures, including sharks and dolphins.
 When purchasing fish, keep an eye out for those that are marked as sustainably sourced or line-caught – the more popular these products become, the more widespread sustainable fishing will become.